Patrice Bergeron, The Canadian Press

 In addition, in these tools there is a “representation of what the human person is and how it interacts in society” which does not necessarily correspond to people who are not from the majority group, a- she continued.

-“The representation that we have of racialized people in northern societies is not adequate in relation to their contribution in society.”
+“The representation that we have of racialized people in northern societies is not adequate in relation to their contribution to society.”

 How does this translate into reality?
 Let’s take the example of databases which, in the field of health, are used in particular to design new drugs or document health problems.